pawelsag/piwo_flasher/README.md

 ## Project structure

 ### Firmware
 The firmware is placed in the main directory.
-The platform specific files are located in the stm32xxxxx directories.
 To build the project we have to select the board that will be using as our reference when we are selecting the device on which we will operate.
 The App directory contains the files that are hw agnostic and provide the interface for the given platform.
 The cmake directory contains toolchains for all supported boards.